Mary Peltola: Tenure

 Peltola was sworn in as Alaska's U.S. representative on September 13, 2022.
-Upon her swearing in, Congress had an Alaska Native (Peltola), Native Americans (Sharice Davids, Yvette Herrell, Markwayne Mullin, and Tom Cole), and a Native Hawaiian (Kai Kahele) serving simultaneously for the first time ever.
+Upon her swearing in, Congress had an Alaska Native (Peltola), four Native Americans (Sharice Davids, Yvette Herrell, Markwayne Mullin, and Tom Cole); and a Native Hawaiian (Kai Kahele) serving simultaneously for the first time ever.
 She is the fourth Native woman elected to Congress, after Davids, Herrell, and Deb Haaland.

 On September 29, 2022, Peltola passed her first bill through the House.
 The bill would create an Office of Food Security in the Department of Veterans Affairs.
-Peltola remarked that veterans comprise about 10% of Alaska's population and many of them suffer from food insecurity.
 Peltola's bill passed the House in a 376–49 vote.

-During the 2022 United States railroad labor dispute, Peltola was one of eight House Democrats to vote against a bill that would impose a new contract on railroad workers despite several rail unions voting against it.
-She said she could not support a contract that did not include paid sick days: "It just seems like a human right, a quality of life issue, to be able to see a doctor, to be able to take a sick day and know that you're not going to lose your job or be severely penalized."
+During the 2022 United States railroad labor dispute, Peltola was one of eight House Democrats to vote against a bill that would impose a new contract on railroad workers; several rail unions were voting against it.
+She said she could not support a contract that did not include paid sick days.

-Peltola supports allowing ConocoPhillips to drill for oil in the so-called Willow project, and urged the White House and the Interior Department to approve the project, which they did.